Keto vs Low Carb – Know the Difference

 Despite being trendy nowadays, the Keto diet was created back in the 1920s originally intended as management for children suffering from refractory epilepsy, as it has been found when the body was in ketosis – meaning – burning fat as a primary fuel instead of carbohydrates, the frequency of seizures is reduced.

-Many years later, beneficial effects of the Keto Diet on fat-burning were recalled – and its popularity raised to the skies.
+Many years later, the beneficial effects of the Keto Diet on fat-burning were recalled – and its popularity raised to the skies.

 In contrast, low-carb diets have always been in demand, but in different forms.